GuidoRial/webpack-guide-and-template/README.md

 6. Create a template.html and add anything you need to hard-code on your project, that'll be rendered to dist/index.html when you're done
 7. Start writting your code on JS and CSS (don't forget to import/export whatever you need, in this repository I left an example on how to do it)
 8. Everything should be routed to index.js

+## Things you should know about each file
+- src is where your code goes, then after processing with webpack it "renders" to the dist folder.
+- package.json contains both scripts you'll use.
+Use npm run build to start production mode and npm start to start developer mode
+- There are three files that contain the information regarding how webpack will behave
+1. webpack.common.js has everything that is shared in both modes, it takes index.js as an entry point so you'll have to route everything there, but you could add more if you want.
+Line 26 (clean: true) makes it so that the content on the dist folder are deleted before adding the new ones to avoid duplicates
+2. webpack.dev.js and webpack.prod.js use webpack-merge to link it's content with the previously mentioned